 The hike up to Arthur’s Seat doesn’t take more than a few hours and the view at the top is absolutely impeccable.
 It truly is one of the most picturesque parts of Edinburgh!
 It does get a bit hard to hike at the top, but it’s completely worth it.

 Edinburgh is filled with amazing places to eat.
-There’s cafes, restaurants, pubs, and more.
+There are cafes, restaurants, pubs, and more.
 I can’t recommend Oink enough, which is one of the best places I’ve eaten at while traveling.
 It’s located right on Victoria Street and serves up great pig roast sandwiches for only 5 pounds!

 Victoria Street is absolutely gorgeous.
 Just looking at it reminds me of something straight out of Harry Potter!
 This street is lined with lots of cute little places to shop, including a store called The Boy Wizard which is perfect for Harry Potter fans.
 Remember your camera; you’re going to want it.